stratisMarkou/continuous-psrl/README.md

 ## Fixes to get the agent working

 Modifications, sanity checks and fixes to get the basic agent working:
-* Increase subsampling factor to 2 or 3, reduce the horizon
 * Ensure models and policy train properly:
   - Train GP models via LBFGS
   - Check the noise level learnt by the models (if this is too high, it could make optimisation very difficult)